mathsaey/skitter/manual/up_and_running.md

 > a dependency and customize their [release configuration](`mix release`) as
 > detailed in `Skitter.Release`.

-The tool will create a project for us:
+The tool will create the project:

 ```text
 * creating hello_skitter